Pluteus cervinus Fawn Pluteus Shipley Country Park,

 more irregular and folded with age.
 On bare soil with gravel.

 Late Summer-Autumn.
-Edible.
 Same as previous photograph but young

 The Willows, Beeston, Nottinghamshire (October 2008)